rimt07/elitea-chatbot/CleanCodeREACT.md

 Follow naming conventions, avoid magic values, keep functions small and readable.
 Eliminate dead code.

 - **Descriptive Naming**: Avoid vague names like `data`, `item`, `foo`.
+  - Reveal Intention:The name of a variable, function, or Class should tell you three things: Why it exists, what it does, and how it is used.
+  - DON'T BE CUTE, Choose clarity over humor.
+Say what you mean.
+Mean what you say.
+  - SEARCHABLE NAMES, Names should be easy to locate across a body of text.
+If a name occurs in multiple places, it is imperative to give it a search-friendly name.
+Single-letter names should ONLY be used as local variables inside short methods.
+  - AVOID ENCODING, Avoid Hungarian notation, member prefixes, etc.
+  - ONE WORD, ONE MEANING, Be consistent throughout your code by using one word per abstract concept.
+To eliminate confusion, use words that only have one meaning.
+  - MEANINGFUL DISTINCTIONS, When attempting to differentiate code, make distinctions that are meaningful without changing the searchability or intention of the code.
+For example, don't change the spelling because the name is already taken.
+  - USE PRONOUNCEABLE NAMES, It is easier to remember and discuss names that you can pronounce.
+For example: genymdhms versus generationTimeStamp.
 - **Short Functions**: Break logic into smaller functions.
+  - The longer the scope of a function, the shorter its name should be.
+  - When functions have a shorter scope or if it is only used once, using long descriptive names will help readability.
 - **Avoid Repetition (DRY)**: Move duplicated logic into a helper or hook.
 - **Avoid Deep Nesting**: Use early returns instead of deeply nested conditionals.
 - **Consistent Formatting**: Use Prettier and ESLint to keep code clean and consistent.